MercuryPay/WebServices.Java/README.md

 This is a rudimentary integration with hard-coded soap-envelope strings it is intended as a jumpstart not as a full integration example.

+The repository has been validated with Eclipse Standard/SDK Luna Release 4.4.0

 This repository includes:

 * MercuryWebServiceJavaSDK -- a Java library that will make the necessary calls to Mercury's webservices.